altanh/colocolo/README.md

 # Colocolo

 Colocolo provides an embedding of relational logic in [Rosette](https://emina.github.io/rosette), a solver-aided programming language.
-It is built on top of [colocolo](r), implementing a few key optimizations, most notably skolemization, Colocolo enables both verification and synthesis of relational logic expressions.
+It is built on top of [Ocelot](https://github.com/jamesbornholt/ocelot/), implementing a few key optimizations, most notably skolemization, Colocolo enables both verification and synthesis of relational logic expressions.

 ## Installation